Juan Grabois

 Juan Grabois (/es/; born 23 May 1983) is an Argentine lawyer, professor, writer and social leader.
 He is the founder of the Movimiento de Trabajadores Excluidos ("Excluded Workers Movement"; MTE), the Confederation of Popular Economy Workers (CTEP, now known as UTEP), and the Patria Grande Front.
+Since 2025 he has sat in the lower house of the National Congress as a deputy for Buenos Aires Province.

 A devout Roman Catholic, Grabois is a former member of the Vatican Dicastery for Promoting Integral Human Development.
 He was a precandidate for president of Argentina for the Unión por la Patria in the 2023 Argentine primary elections, being defeated by Sergio Massa of the Renewal Front by a large margin.
 In August 2025, Grabois confirmed his candidacy for the Chamber of Deputies for Unión por la Patria list for Buenos Aires Province alongside Jorge Taiana.